microsoft/InnerEye-DeepLearning/docs/creating_dataset.md

 4, label, ,
 ```
 Note that the label field for sample 4 is left empty, this indicates that all labels are negative in Sample 4.
+In multi-label tasks, the negative class (all other ground truth classes being false for a sample) should not be
+considered a separate class, and should be encoded by an empty label field.

 The labels which are true for each sample in the `dataset.csv` shown above are:
 * Sample 1: 0, 2, 3
 * Sample 2: 1, 2